Skip to navigation Skip to content

 International disbursement timeframes:

-Disbursement to customers residing overseas occurs once per month - on/around the 10th of the month and represent collections that have occurred in the previous month.
-For example, payments collected in March are collated and sent as one disbursement in April.
+Disbursement to customers residing overseas occurs once per month - on/around the 10th of the month and include payments collected in the previous month.
+E.g., payments collected in March are collated and sent as one disbursement in April.

-All payments whether in bulk, by EFT or cheque are issued by the RBA on/around the 10th of the month.
+All payments whether in bulk, by EFT or cheque are issued by the RBA.
 Cheque payments take longer to reach the recipient than electronic payments due to surface mail timeframes.

 Add Overseas Bank Details:

-To add or amend a customer’s overseas banking details the customer must provide their bank details in writing (Except for customers in New Zealand which can be taken verbally).
-Refer to Resources Tab for details of what to tell the customer to provide either in writing or verbally.
+To add or amend a customer’s overseas banking details, the customer must provide their bank details in writing (except customers in New Zealand which can be taken verbally).
+See Resources for details of what to tell the customer to provide either in writing or verbally.

-When details are received from the customer refer to International Disbursements - Master Address Register, WIRE/EFT and Country Specific Payment templates on how to refer the information to the disbursement team.
+When the customer provides their bank details refer to International Disbursements - Master Address Register, WIRE/EFT and Country Specific Payment templates on how to refer the information to the disbursement team.

 Add or Amend Disbursement Method

-To add or amend a disbursement/refund options and/or address for a payee who resides overseas, refer to International Disbursements - Master Address Register, WIRE/EFT and Country Specific Payment templates.
+To add or amend a disbursement/refund options and/or address for a payee who resides overseas, see International Disbursements - Master Address Register, WIRE/EFT and Country Specific Payment templates.

 Cheques will not issue to an International customer with an overseas address.